ericproffitt/TopicModelsVB.jl/README.md

 1. Using `fixcorp!` to modify the documents of a corpus will not result in corpus defects, but will cause them also to be changed in all other corpora which contain them.

 2. Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
-It is advised that you don't do this with out good reason.
+It is advised that you don't do this without good reason.

 ## Models
 The available models are as follows: